GivenAuthor/Green-resume/index_2027.md

 `January 2021 - Current`
 __Idaho Central Credit Union__, Pocatello, ID

-- Responsible for management and upkeep of intranet site used company wide.
+- Managed the upkeep of company intranet pages.
-- Responsible for coordinating content and software updates for intranet with internal teams.
+- Coordinated content and software updates for intranet across a team of `x members/employees`.
-- Used PHP, JS, html, css, and MSSQL to create UI driven database interfaces.
+- Used PHP, JavaScript, HTML, CSS, and MSSQL to create User Interfaces driven by database interfaces/objects/contracts `- any works but having the word interfaces twice is kind of weird even though that is what it is`.
 - Utilized JQuery and mongoDB in order to maintain and further develop a project centered around gathering feedback and ideas from employees.
-- Worked with project managers and stakeholders to determine project requirements and further develop these requirements into full-fledged features.
+- Worked with project managers and stakeholders to determine project requirements and develop those requirements into software features.

 __Awards__
-- Achieve the rank of Eagle Scout in the Boy Scouts of America in 2017
+- Achieved the rank of Eagle Scout in the Boy Scouts of America in 2017

 <!-- ### Footer

-Last updated: May 2013 -->
+Last updated: April 2022 -->